rooseveltframework/teddy/README.md

 </foreach>
 ```

-We once again define an `in` attribute which we set to `in='names'` and a `val` attribute which we set to `val='description'` similar to the last exmaple.
-However this time we're iterated over a JS object with named keys instead of a simple indexed array, so it is useful to define a `key` attribute in the `<foreach>` tag to gain access to the name of the current iteration variable.
+We once again define an `in` attribute which we set to `in='names'` and a `val` attribute which we set to `val='description'` similar to the last example.
+However this time we've iterated over a JS object with named keys instead of a simple indexed array, so it is useful to define a `key` attribute in the `<foreach>` tag to gain access to the name of the current iteration variable.
 We have defined it as `key='name'` in this example.

 Even complex, hierarchical data structures can be iterated over.
 For instance, suppose this JS model: